Courtroom Stunner: Judge Tosses Manslaughter Case Against Alec Baldwin In On-Set Shooting

-In a stunning development Friday afternoon, July 12, a judge in Santa Fe, New Mexico dismissed the involuntary manslaughter charge against Baldwin stemming from the 2021 death of cinematographer Halyna Hutchins, according to the outlet.
+In a stunning development Friday afternoon, July 12, a judge in Santa Fe, New Mexico dismissed the involuntary manslaughter charge against Baldwin stemming from the 2021 death of cinematographer Halyna Hutchins, citing prosecutorial misconduct, according to the outlet.

-The judge threw out the case with prejudice, meaning it cannot be brought again, after Baldwin’s attorney filed a motion to dismiss it, claiming that investigators failed to properly disclose evidence.
+Judge Mary Marlowe threw out the case with prejudice, meaning it cannot be brought again, after finding that law enforcement intentionally concealed evidence that prevented Baldwin from preparing his defense, TMZ reports.

-“There is no right way for the court to right this wrong,” CNN quoted Judge Mary Marlowe as saying.
+“There is no right way for the court to right this wrong,” CNN quoted Marlowe as saying.

 Following the dismissal, the 66-year-old Baldwin was seen crying and hugging his wife Hilaria in the courtroom.